Suva Uses WSO2 Enterprise Service Bus to Manage 250-Plus Web Services Internally and Across

 Evaluating SOA Alternatives

 service providers and consumers, supporting protocols, security, and data mapping.
-The second was finding an integration product to serve as the backbone for this SOA.
+The second was finding a new integration product to serve as the backbone for this SOA.

 said.
 "When we looked at WSO2, we saw that it would just fit our needs.
-The technology was quite mature, extensible to fit to our needs, and really looked good, and even before we became customers, we got very good answers from the WSO2 support team.”
+The technology was quite mature and really looked good, and even before we became customers, we got very good answers from the WSO2 support team.”

 WSO2 Quick Start Helps Speed Deployment